 EPA and DHA are behind the majority of research around beneficial fatty acids.
-These are found abundantly in seafood as well as in certain pastured animals—beef, venison, lamb, kangaroo.
+These are abundant in seafood and certain pastured animals—beef, venison, lamb, and kangaroo.

 These are the fatty acids most of us don't eat enough.

-For optimum health, a human should consume an equal ratio of each omega-3 fatty acid in the ratio that nature intended—as close to a 1:1 ratio as possible.
+For optimum health, a human should consume an equal ratio of each omega-3 fatty acid in the proportion that nature intended—as close to a 1:1 ratio as possible.

-The problem is, the typical Western diet includes an overabundance of omega-6 and omega-9 fatty acids coupled with a lack of omega-3 fatty acids—especially in EPA, DHA and DPA form.
+The problem is that the typical Western diet includes an overabundance of omega-6 and omega-9 fatty acids coupled with a lack of omega-3 fatty acids—especially in EPA, DHA, and DPA forms.

-Your goal with any omega-3 fish oil supplement is readjusting the balance to this 1:1 ratio as best as you can.
+Your goal with any omega-3 fish oil supplement is to readjust the balance to this 1:1 ratio as best as possible.

-For example, if you consume 100 grams of omega-6 fatty acids over the course of a few days and only 20 grams of omega-3s in EPA/DHA form, your ratio would be in the 5:1 range.
+For example, if you consume 100 grams of omega-6 fatty acids over a few days and only 20 grams of omega-3s in EPA/DHA form, your ratio would be in the 5:1 range.
 (Most people have something like a 10:1 or 20:1 range of omega-6 to omega-3... yikes!)

 DPA is found in many tissues in your body, from the heart to kidneys to skeletal muscle.

-The following claims include some that are purported, and some that are researched, benefits of consuming fish oil.
-Some have more research than others, but in aggregate, there is a reason that fish oil is the most widely prescribed nutrition supplement by doctors.
+The following claims include some that are purported and some that are researched, benefits of consuming fish oil.
+Some have more research than others, but in aggregate, there is a reason that fish oil is doctors' most widely prescribed nutrition supplement.

 People with attention deficit hyperactivity disorder tend to be hyperactive and may have trouble paying attention.
 We say “people” because this disorder isn’t exclusive to children; it can also affect teens and continue into adulthood.

 Where were we?
-Oh yes, according to DrAxe.com a 2012 controlled study involved children from 6 to 12 years old with ADHD who were being treated with methylphenidate and standard behavior therapy for over six months with no positive changes were given an Omega-3 and Omega-6 supplement.
+According to Dr. Axe, a 2012 controlled study involved children from 6 to 12 years old with ADHD who were treated with methylphenidate and standard behavior therapy for over six months with no positive changes and were given Omega-3 and Omega-6 supplements.

-They found “statistically significant improvement” in the group taking the Omega fatty acids when it came to restlessness, aggressiveness, completing homework, and academic performance.
+They found “statistically significant improvement” in the group taking the Omega fatty acids regarding restlessness, aggressiveness, completing homework, and academic performance.

 A separate study found that increasing Omega-3 intake, specifically DHA, may improve literacy and behavior in children with ADHD.

-Fish oil helps improve your immune system by reducing inflammation and improving your blood chemistry.
-In particular, DHA-rich fish oil enhances the activity of B cells, white blood cells important to the immune system and the production of antibodies.
+Fish oil helps improve your immune system by reducing inflammation and blood chemistry.
+In particular, DHA-rich fish oil enhances the activity of B cells, white blood cells critical to the immune system, and the production of antibodies.

-Another study published in the Journal of Leukocyte Biology conducted on animals with similar immune systems to humans revealed that when the antioxidant astaxanthin is combined with fish oil, immune system capabilities multiplied.
+Another study published in the Journal of Leukocyte Biology conducted on animals with similar immune systems to humans revealed that when the antioxidant astaxanthin is combined with fish oil, immune system capabilities multiply.

 Salmon is a fish that naturally contains both fish oil and astaxanthin.
 There are also fish oil products that contain astaxanthin.

-Sometimes the cause of your worries isn’t actually the things that cause worries, in many cases anxiety is due to hormonal or chemical imbalances in the body.
+Sometimes the cause of your worries isn’t the things that cause concerns.
+In many cases, anxiety is due to hormonal or chemical imbalances in the body.

 In 2013 the European Journal of Neuroscience published a study showing that fish oil reversed all anxiety-like and depression-like behavior changes in rats.

 But that was rats!
 Where’s the human proof?
 Among people, it was found that populations that eat more fish tend to suffer less from anxiety.
-Epidemiological data and observational studies also show a higher fish or DHA and EPA intake is directly associated with a lower incidence of depressive disorders, both in non-psychiatrically ill and psychiatrically ill populations.
+Epidemiological data and observational studies also show that a higher fish or DHA and EPA intake is directly associated with a lower incidence of depressive disorders in non-psychiatrically ill and psychiatrically ill populations.

 It’s good to start young.
-Some doctors recommend giving fish oil to children from an early age to prevent them from developing anxiety or depression later in life.
+Some doctors recommend giving fish oil to children early to prevent them from developing anxiety or depression later in life.

-While further study is required, the fact remains that for several years now, the direct connection between fish oil consumption and Alzheimer’s disease prevention have been proven with consistent results.
+While further study is required, the fact remains that for several years now, the direct connection between fish oil consumption and Alzheimer’s disease prevention has been proven with consistent results.

-The essential fatty acids in fish oil have been found not only vital to brain function, but also in slowing cognitive decline and preventing brain atrophy in older adults.
+The fatty acids in fish oil are vital to brain function, slow cognitive decline, and prevent brain atrophy in older adults.

-A study conducted by researchers at the Rhode Island Hospital was able to establish conclusive results when it sought to examine the relationship between fish oil supplements and indicators of cognitive decline among older adults.
+A study conducted by researchers at the Rhode Island Hospital established conclusive results when examining the relationship between fish oil supplements and indicators of cognitive decline among older adults.

-The study was conducted on 229 cognitively normal individuals, 397 patients with mild cognitive impairment, and 193 patients with Alzheimer’s disease.
-Over an established period of time they conducted magnetic resonance imaging scans of the participants’ brains every six months to check for brain atrophy, and also administered neuropsychological tests.
+The study was conducted on 229 cognitively normal individuals, 397 patients with mild cognitive impairment, and 193 patients with Alzheimer’s.
+Over an established period, they ran magnetic resonance imaging scans of the participants’ brains every six months to check for brain atrophy and administered neuropsychological tests.

 Random samples of the test group were given fish oil supplements while the rest were not.
 The study found that the adults who had not yet developed Alzheimer’s and did not have a genetic risk factor for developing Alzheimer’s who took the fish oil experienced significantly less cognitive decline and brain shrinkage than test subjects who did not take fish oil.

-Millions around the world suffer from this crippling disease, however, they need not suffer from it anymore with the right treatment –fish oil.
+Millions around the world suffer from this crippling disease, however, they need not suffer from it anymore with the proper treatment –fish oil.

-An 18-month study published in 2014 showed the results of tests on three groups of people who suffered from rheumatoid arthritis; one group was given borage seed oil which was rich in GLA, another group was given fish oil, and the last group a combination of both.
+An 18-month study published in 2014 showed the results of tests on three groups of people with rheumatoid arthritis; one group was given borage seed oil rich in GLA, another group was assigned fish oil, and the last group a combination of both.

 A scientific review was published in 2013 supporting the connection between Omega-3 fatty acids and prostate cancer prevention.
-Researchers have found evidence suggesting that Omega-3s have an antiproliferative effect on cancer cells –meaning they inhibit cancer cell growth.
+Researchers have found evidence suggesting that Omega-3s have an antiproliferative effect on cancer cells, inhibiting cancer cell growth.
 It was also proven that Omega-3 fatty acids inhibited tumor growth.
 (1)

-Another study in India on the effects of fish on chemosensitizer tumor cells found that using 5-Fluorouracil to treat colorectal cancer along with fish oil increased the survival rate in carcinogen-treated animals.
-The same study also proved that fish oil relieves hematologic depression, along with gastrointestinal, hepatic, and renal toxicity caused by anti-cancer drugs.
+Another study in India on the effects of fish on chemosensitizer tumor cells found that using 5-Fluorouracil to treat colorectal cancer and fish oil increased the survival rate in carcinogen-treated animals.
+The same study also proved that fish oil relieves hematologic depression and gastrointestinal, hepatic, and renal toxicity caused by anti-cancer drugs.
 (1)

-Lastly, a scientific review published in 2014 that sought to find the effects of Omega-3 intake in relation to the prevention and treatment of breast cancer found that EPA and DHA, as well as ALA, can differentially inhibit breast tumor development.
-The study said there was sufficient evidence to recommend using Omega-3 acids as a means to prevent and treat breast cancer.
+Lastly, a scientific review published in 2014 that sought to find the effects of Omega-3 intake on the prevention and treatment of breast cancer found that EPA and DHA, as well as ALA, can differentially inhibit breast tumor development.
+The study said there was sufficient evidence to recommend using Omega-3 acids to prevent and treat breast cancer.
 (1) TK LEFT OFF

 More conclusive and decisive studies have yet to prove fish oil can prevent cardiovascular disease, but those studies are being conducted as many are trying to establish the link between fish oil consumption and lowered risk of this illness.